marvinGitHub/object-storage/Readme.md

 ### State (use StateHandler)
 Use when you need to gate operations globally (e.g., fail-safe after corruption) or query/process-wide state.
 - safeModeEnabled(): bool
-    - Check if safe mode is active.
+    - Check if the safe mode is active.
 - enableSafeMode(): bool
     - Activate safe mode to prevent further mutations.